-Strategic Planning: Learn Why it isn't About Control, but Guidance
+Strategic Planning Learn Why it is not About Control but Guidance

 A strategic plan opens up your mind to both possibilities and probabilities.
 It informs your organization in the moment and allows for amendments in the future.
 In the words of George S. Patton: "A good plan today is better than a perfect plan tomorrow."
 We strive for guidance in an organizational plan, and by having such guidance in place, we can worry more about identifying threats than figuring out action.

 In an ideal situation, with proper management and cooperation, an organization's strategic plan for risk mitigation should have three key facets:

 - Wide-ranging input

 - Broad definition

 By creating a plan that is fluid, you are allowing your organization the wiggle room necessary to confront real-time issues.
 No matter what the size of your team is, the breadth of possible concerns is always wide.
 And with that in mind, using the talent of your entire organization when creating a plan is always encouraged.
 A useful idea may come from a surprising place, and the more voices at the table, the less chance for overlooking the obvious.

 Finally, while fluidity is important, definition is equally so.
 Although some managers fear a plan for the very aspect of control it looks to assert, it's important to remember that as with a good roadmap, the highways and landmarks need to be boldly noted.
 Everyone needs to be on the same page in regards to the strategic plan, just as they are in their sense of flexibility within context of this living document.